QCRMut: Quantum Circuit Random Mutant generator tool: Introduction

 \section{Introduction}

 Quantum computing is based on the principles of quantum mechanics to create a new paradigm in computing, distinct from classical computer engineering.
-Unlike classical computers, which use bits (0 or 1), quantum computers use quantum bits, or qubits.
-Qubits have different properties such as superposition and entanglement which lead the desired quantum advantage.
+Unlike classical computers, which use bits, quantum computers use quantum bits, or qubits.
+Qubits have different properties, such as superposition and entanglement, which lead to the desired quantum advantage.

-Physically, a qubit is defined as a two-dimensional Hilbert space over the complex numbers.
-Superposition allows a qubit to be in a linear combination of 0 and 1 states, enabling quantum computers to process vast amounts of information at once.
-Entanglement is a phenomenon where qubits become interconnected such that the state of one qubit directly influences the state of another, regardless of the distance between them.
-Two qubits are considered entangled if we can not describe their state as a tensor product of the individual qubits' states.
-The tensor product of Hilbert spaces is the mechanism used to represent the behaviour of larger quantum systems.

-As stated in the title, we aim to mutate quantum circuits.
-But first, what is a quantum circuit?
-How can we modify the states of a quantum system?
 Quantum circuits are the framework within which quantum computations, also known as quantum gates, are performed.
-A quantum circuit consists of sequences of quantum gates that manipulate qubits to change the system's state.
-Quantum gates, such as the Pauli-X, Hadamard, CNOT and phase gates, are fundamental operations in quantum circuits, though they are not the only gates available.
+A quantum circuit consists of sequences of quantum gates that manipulate qubits to change the state.

-Testing is a critical process in software development aimed at ensuring that a program or application functions correctly, meets specified requirements, and is free of defects.
-It involves the execution of software with the intent of finding errors and verifying that it behaves as expected under various conditions.
-Two widely used testing techniques in classical computing are mutation testing and metamorphic testing.
+Testing is a critical process in software development aimed at increasing confidence in a program functional correctness and its compliance with specific requirements.
+Dynamic testing involves executing software with the intent of finding errors and verifying that it behaves as expected under various conditions.
+A widely used testing technique in classical computing is \emph{mutation testing}.

 Mutation testing is a technique where small changes are introduced into the code to represent potential errors.
-Then, a test suite is executed to determine if it can detect these mutants.
-Significant work has been done in this field over the years, and this has been collected by Papadakis et al. in their 2019 study \cite{papadakis2019mutation}, which is one of the latest surveys in mutation testing
+A test suite is then executed to determine whether it can detect these mutants.
+One of the problems we face in this field is the existence of equivalent mutants.
+These are syntactically different programs that yield the same result as the program under test.
+Significant work has been done in this field over the years, and this has been collected by Papadakis et al. in their 2019 study~\cite{papadakis2019mutation}.
+Later developments in the area include work combining mutation testing with LLMs~\cite{hassan2024llm}, as well as applications in smart contracts~\cite{li2019musc,honig2019practical} and deep learning~\cite{ma2018deepmutation,li2025drlmutation}.
+Sánchez et al. reviewed how mutation testing is applied in practice in their 2024 work~\cite{sanchez2024mutation}.